Programming Guide

 Connection Management and Multiple Addresses

-The scheduler extends this behavior by acting as a connection manager.
+The scheduler acts as a connection manager through

 Quartz Configuration